avajs/ava/docs/recipes/jspm-systemjs.md

 ### JSPM Loader Helper

-You will need to install the AVA JSPM Loader as a dev dependency.
+You will need to install the [AVA JSPM loader](https://github.com/skorlir/ava-jspm-loader) as a dev dependency.

 `npm install --save-dev ava-jspm-loader`

-You will also need to update your AVA config in package.json to use the jspm loader.
+You will also need to update your AVA config in package.json to use the JSPM loader.

 ```json